-- (2) A person detained under subsection (1) - (a) may be questioned by a school attendance officer as to whether the person is an absentee student; and - (b) may be required to inform a school attendance officer of - (i) his or her full name and address; - (ii) his or her age; and - (iii) the name of the school at which he or she is enrolled. - (3) A person to whom a requirement under subsection (2) is directed must not - (a) fail to comply with the requirement; or - (b) in purported compliance give any information that is false or misleading.
+- (2) A person detained under subsection (1) - (a) may be questioned by a schoolan attendance officer as to whether the person is an absentee studentor a child who is not complying with section 11I; and - (b) may be required to inform a schoolan attendance officer of - (i) his or her full name and address; - (ii) his or her age; and - (iii) in the case of a person who appears to the officer to be an absentee student, the name of the school at which he or she is enrolled; and - (iv) in the case of a person who appears to the officer to be a child who is not complying with section 11I, the name or names of the relevant provider or providers in respect of the child. - (3) A person to whom a requirement under subsection (2) is directed must not - (a) fail to comply with the requirement; or - (b) in purported compliance give any information that is false or misleading.